DFE-Digital/register-early-career-teachers-public/documentation/content-editors/api-guidance-pages.md

 The first time you create a Codespace it can take quite a while to spin up.

-Once Codepsace is ready click on the `TERMINAL` tab and enter command `./bin/dev` to start rails application.
+Once Codespace is ready click on the `TERMINAL` tab and enter command `./bin/dev` to start rails application.
+This allows you to preview things live before committing them.
 You know its ready when the `PORTS` tab contains a port of `3000`:

 <a href="../images/create-codespace-finished.png" target="blank"><img src="../images/create-codespace-finished.png" width="300"/></a>